35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 Image courtesy of Design Alpino

-A well-designed Southwestern bathroom may include natural elements, bold or subtle hues of the desert, and feature expressive art pieces.
-A few elements of southwestern bathrooms are terracotta mosaic floor tiling, rustic vanities, and southwest textiles.
+A well-designed Southwestern bathroom may incorporate natural elements, bold or subtle desert hues, and feature expressive art pieces.
+A few key aspects of southwestern bathrooms include terracotta mosaic floor tiling, rustic vanities, and southwestern textiles.

-This style takes its cues from a centuries-old mix of cultures that make it vibrant and unique.
+This style draws inspiration from a centuries-old blend of cultures, making it vibrant and unique.
 Adding unique tiles to the walls provides the opportunity to add a splash of color.
-Native American pottery, area rugs, potted cacti, and free-standing shelves infuse the space with rich character.
+Native American pottery, area rugs, potted cacti, and free-standing shelves add rich character to the space.

 Image courtesy of Western Montana Lighting

 Southwestern vanity mirrors are a popular choice for rustic bathrooms because they add a unique character and charm to the space.
-These mirrors typically feature intricate designs inspired by Native American and Spanish cultures, such as geometric patterns and bright, bold colors.
+These mirrors typically feature intricate designs inspired by Native American and Spanish cultures, often incorporating geometric patterns and vibrant, bold colors.

 Sophisticated & Timeless Southwestern Bathroom